-A fully-funded one-week summer session for top rural high school freshmen (rising sophomores) to experience college life, take a course on leadership taught by faculty in the College and the Booth School of Business, and receive guidance on navigating high school and preparing for college.
+A free one-week enrichment program for top rural high school freshmen (rising sophomores) to experience college life, take a course on leadership taught by faculty in the College and the Booth School of Business, and receive guidance on navigating high school and preparing for college.
 All costs, including travel costs, are covered by the program.

 Spring Rural Group Travel

 Together with our Coalition college partners, UChicago participates in four-day trips to rural towns in several regions across the nation.
 The trips include college application and financial aid information sessions for students and parents as well as professional development sessions for high school counselors.

 Fall UChicago Information Sessions

 All UChicago admissions counselors are implementing new strategies to include extra fall travel days devoted to visits at rural high schools and information sessions in rural school districts.

 Emerging Rural Leaders Counselor Symposium

 A fully funded counselor fly-in for high school counselors, college advisers, and community-based organizations from rural and small-town communities.
 The fly-in offers professional development workshops and networking opportunities for attendees.

 A fully-funded fly-in for principals and superintendents from rural schools and school districts.
 This is a unique fly-in opportunity that targets rural administrators who can often have a much more “hands-on” role in their students’ college search and application processes in small schools and small school districts.